beatsage/announcements/faq.md

 -----------------------------------------------------------------------------------

 If a song is not available in the United States, our server will not be able to process it because we cannot access it.
-Until we enable support for mp3 files, you will have to find a link that is available in the US for that song.
+As an alternative, you may upload an MP3 of the same song.

 I enabled a song event but there were none in the level, what gives?
 --------------------------------------------------------------------